SO, WHY DO CYPRIOTS SMASH PLATES?

 A CUSTOM EVOLVED

-As time progressed, the custom of smashing pottery in Cyprus evolved so that plates, bottles and glasses from tables were smashed during celebrations.
-Cutlery was also thrown towards the feet of performing artists on stage, signifying respect to the artists, whilst acknowledging their performance.
-Plate smashing became the main way for people to share their joy with others, and the custom was extended to most social gatherings, particularly weddings, birthdays, and other lively functions.
+As time progressed, the custom of smashing pottery in Cyprus evolved.
+Plates, bottles and glasses from tables were smashed during celebrations.
+Cutlery was also thrown towards the feet of performing artists on stage, signifying respect for them whilst acknowledging their performance.
+Plate smashing became the main way for people to share their joy with others.
+The custom was extended to most social gatherings, particularly weddings, birthdays, and other lively functions.
 As a result, it was not uncommon for guests at weddings to throw plates on the floor as a gesture of goodwill and celebration of the newlyweds.

 THE CYPRIOT PLATE SMASHING CULTURE

-In Cypriot culture, the act of smashing plates is more than just a physical act, as it carries a significant cultural meaning.
+In Cypriot culture the act of smashing plates carries a significant cultural meaning.
 It represents the idea of abundance and the joy of sharing.
 By breaking plates, individuals are symbolically sharing their happiness with others, whilst creating a sense of community and togetherness.
 This practice also reflects the Cypriot philosophy of ‘living in the moment’ and celebrating life’s joys, no matter how fleeting they may be.
-Moreover, the sound of breaking plates is often associated with live music and dance, which are integral parts of Cypriot celebrations.
+Moreover, the sound of breaking plates is often associated with live music and dance.
+Both are integral parts of Cypriot celebrations.
 The lively atmosphere created by the combination of music, dancing, and the sound of shattering plates enhances the overall experience of the event, making it more memorable for everyone involved.

 HEALTH & SAFETY